Kid Pancake of The Cereal Project

 Preheat oven to 350 degrees F (175 degrees C).
 Place muffin cups in muffin tin, or grease with a little butter.

-Mix sugar, oil, and egg until creamy and light yellow.
-Add bananas and nuts and/or coconut.
-Add flour, baking soda, and salt.
+Mix sugar, oil, vanilla and egg until creamy and light yellow.
+Add bananas and optional coconut and/or nuts.
+Add flour, baking powder, cinnamon and salt.
 Stir until completely smooth.
+Fold in chocolate chips if using.
 Spoon the batter into the muffin tin.

 Bake for 30 to 40 minutes, until toothpick poked in center muffin comes out clean.